AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-ai-assistant-agentic-mode-cs.md

+---
+title: Configure AI Assistant in Agentic mode
+description: Learn how to configure the Agentic AI Assistant in Experience Manager Guides
+---

-# Configure AI Assistant in Agentic Mode
+# Configure AI Assistant in Agentic mode

-AI Assistant in Agentic mode uses the agentic Smart Tagging skill from Adobe CX Enterprise Coworker to recommend tags based on your organization's taxonomy.
-This article describes how to configure it, which depends on the state of Unified shell setting in AEM CLoud and whether you log in through SSO or non-SSO authentication.
+As an Administrator, you can configure AI Assistant in Agentic mode for your organization in Experience Manager Guides.
+The configuration steps vary depending on whether Unified Shell setting is enabled in your AEM as a Cloud Service environment, and whether the users are logged in through SSO or non-SSO authentication.
+This article walks you through the configuration process for each scenario.

 ## Prerequisite

 Your organization must be onboarded to **CX Enterprise Coworker** before you configure AI Assistant in Agentic mode.
-Contact your Adobe representative to confirm onboarding is complete before proceeding.

 ## Configure AI Assistant based on your environment